maxrossi/greenlet-scheduler/doc/source/guides/alteringChannelBehaviour.rst

 On a :doc:`../pythonApi/channel` operation, Prefer sender will continue execution on the sender before receiver.

-:doc:`../pythonApi/tasklet` order in the runnable queue has no effect on the output as the :doc:`../pythonApi/tasklet` objects are switched to directly.
+:doc:`../pythonApi/tasklet` order in the runnable queue has only effects which :doc:`../pythonApi/tasklet` is run first, the final transfer resolution order is the same as the :doc:`../pythonApi/tasklet` objects are switched to directly.

 See example below for a simple scenario.

 .. code-block:: python

-   c = stackless.channel()
+   c = scheduler.channel()

    c.preference = 1